Iram Ecran Village 3840x2160Iram Ecran Village 3840x2160

 Karl Schuster (IRAM)

-• 11:15am-11:45am: The profession of astronomer, an evolution in symbiosis between scientific advances and technological revolutions
+• 11.15-11.45am: The profession of astronomer: a symbiotic evolution between scientific advances and technological revolutions

 Laurent Vigroux (IAP)